carbon-design-system/carbon-components-vue/packages/core/src/components/cv-data-table/cv-data-table-notes.md

 - columns: An array containing a list of columns
   - Columns can be string labels or objects
-  - If objects they must contain a 'label' and can optionally contain
+  - If objects
+    - MUST contain a label if headings are not slotted
-    - a headingStyle object to be applied to the column headings.
+    - Optionally a headingStyle object to be applied to the column headings if not slotted.
-    - a dataStyle object to be applied to the data in the column.
+    - Optionally a dataStyle object to be applied to the data in the column.
-    - an optional sortable property - if any column sets this to true then only columns with sortable set to true are sortable.
-NOTE: table sortable property ignored.
+    - Optionally a sortable property - if any column sets this to true then only columns with sortable set to true are sortable.
+NOTE: table sortable property not required.
 - data: Two dimensional array of strings.
 - rows-selected: An array containing the selected row values.
 Supports v-model via the row-select-changes event.